rwxrob/zet/20210823015912/README.md

-Bash is definitely not something you would release a major product in, for lots of reasons, that is what Go is specifically for, but how much of this shit is every going to end up in a product.
+Bash is definitely not something you would release a major product in, for lots of reasons, that is what Go is specifically for, but how much of this shit is ever going to end up in a product.
 And if and when it does all that Bash has ironed out the usage issues and user interface.
 All the hard work will have already been done and matured.
 Then you just port it all to Go and you're good.
 Before that who really gives a shit